Related Topics

 8. Avocados

 Avocado is a nutritional powerhouse, loaded with nourishing fats, antioxidants, and other nutrients that support head-to-toe health.
 This creamy-textured fruit is delicious in guacamole or spread on toast.
-If the older adult you care for doesn't like the taste of avocado, consider blending it into a fruit smoothie for a subtle nutritional boost.
+If you or an older adult you care for doesn't like the taste of avocado, consider blending it into a fruit smoothie for a subtle nutritional boost.

 Stocking up on superfoods is easier with SNAP

 Eating healthfully can be costly, especially at a time when grocery prices are rising.
-But through the Supplemental Nutrition Assistance Program (SNAP), the senior you care for may be able to get monthly financial help to make superfoods and other groceries more affordable.
-Conveniently, many online grocery delivery providers now accept SNAP, though delivery fees may not be covered.
+But through the Supplemental Nutrition Assistance Program (SNAP), you or the person you care for may be able to get monthly financial help to make superfoods and other groceries more affordable.

 Many older adults who qualify for SNAP assistance don’t take advantage of these benefits, which can be life changing.
 Take Carol G., age 70, for instance.
 She lives alone on a limited income, and once all her bills are paid, there is little left for food.

-NCOA can help you or an older adult learn more about SNAP, whether you qualify, and how to apply for the food assistance program.
-Go to BenefitsCheckUp.org, enter in your ZIP code, and find out how you can stretch your budget and save for other critical needs, like your utilities, health care, and prescriptions.
+The average SNAP benefit for a one-person senior household is $188 per month, or $2,256 per year.3 NCOA can help you or your family member learn more about SNAP and how to apply for this food assistance program.
+Just go to BenefitsCheckUp.org and enter in your ZIP code.
+We’ll tell you about all the programs that can help you stretch your budget and save for other needs, like your utilities, health care, and prescriptions.